 Is this IRA backed with real Gold and or Silver?

 It's not just "backed" by real metal, it IS real metal.
-With our Precious Metals IRAs, you will own physical gold and silver coins and bars that you can hold in your hand, not just read about in a monthly account statement.
+With our Precious Metals IRAs, you will own physical gold and silver coins and bars.

 What Is the Precious Metals IRA Process and How Long Does It Take?